paloul/academy.containerization/04-Multistage_Builds/Readme.md

 $ docker build -t grpc-streaming-mod-2 -f Dockerfile2 .

 $ docker images

+# Run the new image to see if it worked
+$ docker run -p 8080:8080 grpc-streaming-mod-2
 ```

 *Hint*: The final image can base itself from a different base image as long as Java is available, i.e.